burlachenkok/exploring-python3/python3-note.md

 # Contributions to This Document

-If you want to contribute to any of the goals above and support further development of the document we are only open to adding you as an  *Author* in case you contributed to creating sections, or to the list of *Editors* if you want to clarify and polish the text.
+If you want to contribute to any of the goals above and support further development of the document, we are only open to adding you as an *Author* in case you contributed to creating sections.
+If you want to clarify and polish the text, provided that you have used Python for at least 2 years we would appreciate polishing from your side, and we would be glad to you as *Editor*.

 From our side, we ask you to:

-**a.** Provide short examples (or no examples)
+**a.** Provide short examples (or no examples) to support your point if it is possible.

 **b.** Provide the minimum code snippet.
 We do not want to see expressive power when you can create 5-level nested comprehension construction in one line.